Rashadfrd/React_ECommerce/README.md

 ## Features

-Display a list of products with their names, prices, and images.
+- Display a list of products with their names, prices, and images.
-Allow users to add products to their shopping cart.
+- Allow users to add products to their shopping cart.
-Show the total price and quantity of items in the shopping cart.
+- Show the total price and quantity of items in the shopping cart.
-Allow users to remove items from the shopping cart.
+- Allow users to remove items from the shopping cart.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## Technologies Used

-React
+- React
-React Router
+- React Router
-Auth0
+- Auth0
-Firebase
+- Firebase